llvm/llvm-project/clang/docs/LanguageExtensions.rst

 value, is ``unsigned char``.

-Use ``__has_feature(objc_fixed_enum)`` to determine whether support for fixed underlying types is available in Objective-C
+Use ``__has_feature(objc_fixed_enum)`` to determine whether support for fixed underlying types is available in Objective-C.

-Use ``__has_extension(c_fixed_enum)`` to determine whether support for fixed underlying types is available in C prior to C23
+Use ``__has_extension(c_fixed_enum)`` to determine whether support for fixed underlying types is available in C prior to C23.
+This will also report ``true`` in C23 and later modes as the functionality is available even if it's not an extension in those modes.

-Use ``__has_feature(c_fixed_enum)`` to determine whether support for fixed underlying types is available in C23 and later
+Use ``__has_feature(c_fixed_enum)`` to determine whether support for fixed underlying types is available in C23 and later.

 Interoperability with C++11 lambdas
 -----------------------------------